 Owachomo is the smallest and thinnest of the three natural bridges here and is commonly thought to be the oldest.
-We may never know for certain, as each of the bridges certainly have eroded at different rates.
-Regardless of its relative age, it is certainly the most fragile and elegant of the three spans, and an awe inspiring feature of erosion.
+We may never know for certain, because each of the bridges is eroding at different rates.
+Regardless of its relative age, Owachomo Bridge is an awe-inspiring feat of erosion.

-Early in the Monument's development, a dirt road led to Owachomo bridge from the south.
+Early in the national monument's development, a dirt road led to Owachomo Bridge from the south.
 It ended at the campground and ranger station directly southwest of the bridge.
-There were no other roads, and visitors seeking the other two bridges hiked or rode horses through the rugged canyons, often guided by the first "custodian" of the National Monument, Ezekial "Zeke" Johnson.
+There were no other roads, so visitors seeking the other two bridges hiked or rode horses through the rugged canyons.
+They were often guided by the first "custodian" of the national monument, Ezekial "Zeke" Johnson.
 Today, remnants of "Zeke's trail", now on the National Register of Historic Places, can still be seen just across the canyon below Owachomo.

 Height: 106 feet (32 meters)